CAN I TAKE MY TRUCK HOME?

 DO WE OFFER PREPASS AND IPASS?

-Now we offer PrePass Plus: weigh station bypassing and electronic toll collection services.
-Some benefits including: discounts offered by all tolling agencies, violation fees are waived, average full saving 1/2 Gal per green light weigh station bypass, average time saving 6 to 8 minutes per green light bypass, reducing number of inspections and much more.
+Yes, we offer PrePass Plus: weigh station bypassing and electronic toll collection services.
+Some benefits include: discounts offered by all tolling agencies, violation fees waived, an average fuel saving of 1/2 Gal per green light weigh station bypass, an average time saving is 6 to 8 minutes per green light bypass, reducing the number of inspections, and much more.

 No, our company doesn’t haul hazmat loads at the moment.

 WHAT TYPE OF DRUG SCREENING DO YOU REQUIRE?

 Per DOT rules and regulations, every driver holding a commercial driver’s license is enrolled in pre-employment drug testing and random drug testing.

 WILL ALL VIOLATIONS LIST ON A ROADSIDE INSPECTION REPORT COUNT, EVEN MINOR VIOLATIONS?

 All violations of the safety regulations appearing in the severity weighting tables and noted on a roadside inspection report during a relevant inspection will be used in the CSA Safety Measurement System.
 However, due to the severity weighting system serious violations will have a greater impact on a carrier's CSA scores than minor violations.